jwittbold/hadoop_streaming_mapreduce/README.md

 Before we run the MapReduce jobs in HDFS we can test the output of our modules using a copy of data.csv stored within the same directory as our modules.

-First ```autoinc_mapper1.py``` reads the lines contained within data.csv and maps the output as a key/value pair, with the vehicle VIN as the key and a tuple containing incident type, make, and year as the value.
+First ```autoinc_mapper1.py``` reads the lines contained within data.csv and maps the output as a key/value pair, with the vehicle VIN as the key, and a tuple containing incident type, make, and year as the value.
 We can test this within within our terminal by running:

 ```cat data.csv | python autoinc_mapper1.py | sort```